 This project has considered solutions for sustaining sediment continuity in run-of-river (RoR) hydropower schemes in Scotland through a combination of administrative documentation, literature reviews and case study fieldwork.
 Such advice will benefit both RoR hydropower scheme operators, and aquatic and river corridor habitats that are functionally dependent upon coarse sediment continuity.
 More broadly, this knowledge will underpin a better appreciation of sediment dynamics and continuity across Scottish landscapes to the benefit of multiple conservation concerns.
 Field evidence indicates that impacts on sediment continuity between upstream and downstream reaches varies between schemes but is significant in some cases; such findings mirror those found in published literature.
 Experience gained from these surveys has allowed the development of a series of recommendations for new and existing RoR hydropower schemes.
 The overwhelming result is a lack of evidence about the dynamics of sediment continuity in Scotland suitable for underpinning decisions about the conditions of RoR hydropower scheme consent, and the development of sediment management plans.
 The situation is compounded administratively because the policy guidance for consenting RoR hydropower scheme licences is unclear and seems likely to result in inconsistency.
-Further, there is no coordinated governmental database of existing RoR hydropower schemes in Scotland from which sediment continuity and management evidence could be structured and used to improve decisionmaking.
+Further, SEPA's database of existing RoR and storage impoundments in Scotland is not currently used to document sediment continuity monitoring results and sediment management decisions.
 Our recommendations address various aspects of these deficiencies.
 Short term efforts should focus on minimising the impact of this management practice on sediment continuity by the regular excavation of headponds and movement of the excavated sediment to the downstream channel.
 It is also imperative that SEPA staff receive clarified and updated policy guidance for consenting licences, and that such updates include a general expectation for a sediment management plan and sediment management reporting as part of granting consent.
-In the medium term, it is important that SEPA develops and maintains a national database of RoR hydropower schemes as the basis for improving guidance and cataloguing sediment management outcomes.
-Operators of new schemes should be encouraged to undertake modest but important monitoring and reporting of sediment continuity in the vicinity of their schemes, and to consider implementing measures for upstream sediment yield reductions in cases where sediment supplies are elevated due to man-made intervention.
+In the medium term, it is important that SEPA expands the use of its national database of RoR and storage impoundments to support improved sediment management guidance and the cataloguing of sediment management outcomes.
+Operators of new schemes should be encouraged to undertake modest but important monitoring and reporting of sediment continuity in the vicinity of their schemes, and to consider implementing measures for upstream sediment yield reductions in cases where sediment supplies are elevated due to manmade intervention.
 In parallel, SEPA should develop its knowledge about the viability of hydraulic methods for sediment management at a scale suitable for application in Scottish rivers.
 It should also encourage new operators to use impoundments designed to permit hydraulic methods of sediment management.
 Similarly, SEPA should encourage operators of existing facilities to retrofit adjustable sluice gates to existing structures where viable, thus reducing the reliance on mechanical excavation and impacts on sediment continuity.
 It may help if existing schemes are classified according to their impact on sediment continuity.
 In the longer term, the compilation of reports about sediment management actions undertaken at different types of RoR hydropower schemes will assist SEPA staff in providing locally specific and effective guidance on RoR operation including guidance on minimising cumulative impacts.